danger/danger/README.md

 ## What happens?

 Danger runs at the end of a CI build, she will execute a `Dangerfile`.
 This file is given some special variables based on the git diff and the Pull Request being running.
-You can use these variables in ruby to provide messages, warnings and failures for your build.
+You can use these variables in Ruby to provide messages, warnings and failures for your build.
 You set up Danger with a GitHub user account and she will post updates via comments on the Pull Request, and can fail your build too.

 ## DSL